mirconegri/mirconegri/README.md

 I am a Computer Science student at the University of Trento with a strong interest in data management, software development, and automation.
 Alongside my academic journey, I dedicate my time to active volunteering and community growth through rescue and scouting activities.

 - 🎓 **Current:** B.Sc. in Computer Science (University of Trento)
-- 💻 **Focus Areas:** Databases, Software Programming, Artificial Intelligence, and Big Data
+- 💻 **Focus Areas:** Databases, Software Programming and Artificial Intelligence
 - 🥁 **Civic & Personal Interests:** Process automation, community living, first aid, and music (drums)

 ---